xvnpw/xvnpw.github.io/content/posts/threat_modeling_101.md

 ## Techniques

-Same as with definitions of TM (Threat Modeling), there are multiple techniques of performing it.
-You can read more about it in Adam Shostack's article: [Fast, Cheap + Good: An Unusual Tradeoff Available in Threat Modeling](https://shostack.org/files/papers/Fast-Cheap-and-Good.pdf).
+You may already know that, there are multiple techniques of performing Threat Modeling.
+Adam Shostack's article: [Fast, Cheap + Good: An Unusual Tradeoff Available in Threat Modeling](https://shostack.org/files/papers/Fast-Cheap-and-Good.pdf) is providing decent overview of those.
 I will only take one picture from it:

 {{< figure src="https://user-images.githubusercontent.com/17719543/195985325-d1cb494f-5eab-41f6-abf8-69dd834cceeb.png" class="image-center" title="Adam Shostack: Fast, Cheap + Good: An Unusual Tradeoff Available in Threat Modeling" >}}